barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 loglevel
 : Indicates what messages are logged by icecast.
 Log messages are categorized into one of 4 types, Debug, Info, Warn, and Error.

-  The following mapping can be used to set the appropraite value:
+  The following mapping can be used to set the appropriate value:

   -   loglevel = `4`: Debug, Info, Warn, Error messages are printed
   -   loglevel = `3`: Info, Warn, Error messages are printed